LakshaySharma-CSE/MediBillGen-or-Generate_Invoice/README.md

 This project began with a simple problem — and a spark of curiosity.

 I was working on a startup for a medical shop and helping with my family’s pharmacy business.
 While setting up the billing process, I realized that most invoice generator apps cost ₹500–₹1000 per month.
-For a small business or a new startup, that felt like an unnecessary expense — especially for something that could be automated with a bit of code.
+For a small business or an early-stage startup, that felt like an unnecessary expense — especially for something that could be automated with a bit of code.

 So I decided to build my own invoice generator — one that was simple, free, and efficient.